Gi60s/fully-typed-geopoint/README.md

 // define a schema that uses the plugin const schema = Typed({
     type: GeoPoint,              // or "geoPoint" as a string
-    latitude: [-90, 90],    // this is the default
+    latitudeRange: [-90, 90],    // this is the default
-    longitude: [-180, 180]  // this is the default
+    longitudeRange: [-180, 180]  // this is the default
 });

 let error;